-The Connectors page lets you authorize your personal third-party accounts with Optimizely Opal.
-Opal Administrators control which connectors and remote Model Context Protocols (MCPs) are available to the organization.
-Individual users then authenticate their personal accounts to let Opal act on their behalf using their specific permissions, data access, and identity.
+The Connectors tab lets you authorize your personal third-party accounts with Optimizely Opal.
+Opal administrators control which connectors and remote Model Context Protocols (MCPs) are available to the organization.
+Individual users then authenticate their personal accounts.
+Opal acts on their behalf using their permissions, data access, and identity.

 For Opal administrators

-Opal Administrators manage connector and remote MCP availability for the entire organization.
-There are the following levels of configuration:
+Opal administrators manage connector and remote MCP availability for the entire organization.
+The following connector types are available:

 - Remote MCPs – External servers that communicate with Opal through MCP.
-See Add a remote MCP.
+See Remote MCPs.

-After an Opal Administrator enables them, both types display as tiles on the Connectors tab.
-Users can then connect to authenticate with the third-party provider.
+Both types display as tiles on the Connectors tab.
+After an administrator connects them, users can then connect to authenticate with the third-party provider.

-Once installed, the connector tile appears on the Connectors tab for users to authenticate with their personal accounts.
+After installation, the connector tile displays on the Connectors tab for users to authenticate with their personal accounts.

 - Adobe Analytics connector tools